yargs/yargs/docs/api.md

 .showCompletionScript()
 ----------------------

+Generate a completion script for bash, zsh, or fish (depending on the current shell).
-Generate a bash completion script.
-Users of your application can install this script in their `.bashrc`, and yargs will provide completion shortcuts for commands and options.
+Users of your application can install this script in their `.bashrc`, `.zshrc`, or fish completions directory, and yargs will provide completion shortcuts for commands and options.

 <a name="show-help">.showHelp([consoleLevel | printCallback])
 ---------------------------